jmhuie/SlicerBiomech/README.md

 ### Compute Unitless Variables
-Three methods for normalizing variables to remove the effects of size are implemented in Segment Geometry.
+Three methods for normalizing variables to remove the effects of size are implemented in SegmentGeometry.

 * **Length normalization** -  from Doube et al. (2009).
 With this method, cross-sectional area, second moment of area, and section modulus are corrected based on the length of the segment.
 The respective root of the variables are taken to make them linear; then they are divided by total segment length.
 For example, cross-sectional area has a unit of mm^2 so the square root of CSA is calculated and the result is divided by segment length.
 * **Material normalization** -  from Summers et al. (2004).
 With this method, second moment of area/section modulus values are divided by the second moment of area/section modulus of a solid circle with the same cross-sectional area.
 Normalized values represent how well the structure's material is distributed relative to an idealized beam.